 A living trust in California (sometimes called a “revocable” trust) is a written legal document that puts your assets into a trust for your benefit while you are alive and then gets transferred to authorized beneficiaries when you die by your chosen “successor trustee.”
 The living trust in California is a private document implementing your wishes and without it the government will make choices that may not be in your best interest.
 Your executor, as named in the will, oversees this process, and notably, nothing in your will takes effect until after you die.
 If you have any questions or concerns about establishing a living trust in Los Angeles or dealing with the California probate process, contact the highly reputed Alice A. Salvo Law Offices.

-Should you have a will or a living trust?
+Should you have a will or a living trust in California?

-It is advisable for California homeowners to have a living trust as there are many benefits.
-One benefit, depending on the size of the estate, can save a family twenty to fifty thousand dollars in probate related costs.
+It is advisable for homeowners in Los Angeles to have a Los Angeles living trust as well as people residing in all other cities of our state to have a living trust in California, as there are many benefits.
+One benefit, depending on the size of the estate, can save a typical family twenty to fifty thousand dollars in California probate related costs.
+For families with expensive homes or multiple properties it is not uncommon for the saving to be twice that.
 Having a proper trust would ensure these funds go directly to family members, typically your children.
-Without a trust the funds would be lost - they go to legal fees and probate cost.
+Without a living trust in Los Angeles the funds would be lost – they go to legal fees and probate cost.